 At the other end of the spectrum is the new 'build it and they'll come' mentality.
 It takes a lot of hard work and relationship building to stand out in amongst the noise of the internet and you can be sure that 100 other people have attempted to write about the same topics.
 The key is reach.
 And reach is earned by rolling your sleeves up and earning the trust and respect of your fellow experts.

 The past has to be forgotten.
 The only way to create a sustainable business now is to do the kind of things we've already mentioned.
 Work hard creating amazing content, relationships and ways of sharing that work and the rest will follow.

 Great content takes a lot of time and is resource intensive but its because of this that you can create a barrier to entry with it.
 Do enough and your competitors will never be able to catch up.

 It's true, we do all need to see results.
 Society has made us that way.
 And it's for this reason that a great link building and content strategy created at the start of the process can help all parties buy into the 'plan' and know where it's going with a shared sense of confidence.

 Often a little education and some collective work is all that is needed to create the roadmap and total buy in.

-This is by no means an exhaustive list but it goes some way to sharing some of the concerns and opinions of the present.
+This is by no means an exhaustive list but it goes some way to sharing some of the concerns and opinions of the link building myths that have been prevalent since the all important update.
 Perhaps you have some of your own to share?